 In my opinion, the best card handler today is Ricky Jay.
 I’ve seen two of his one-man shows: RICKY JAY AND HIS 52 ASSISTANTS, completely devoted to card manipulation; and RICKY JAY: ON THE STEM, his tribute to the rich history of hustlers and con men in Manhattan.
 Both were directed by David Mamet, who has frequently used Jay as a consultant – and actor – in his films dealing with elaborate deception (as have others: for example, Jay helped design a phony wheelchair that made Gary Sinise appear legless in-camera for certain shots in FORREST GUMP).
 He also has a respectful, even encyclopedic, awareness of the tradition of “variety theatre,” which enjoyed its “golden age” in the late 19th and early 20th centuries, when magicians regularly headlined popular vaudeville shows and competed amongst themselves to create bigger and more astonishing illusions.
 Jay employs this literally arcane knowledge in ornate bursts of patter that are almost as entertaining as the tricks themselves.
 (If you’d like to know more about this era, the single best book is Jim Steinmeyer’s highly entertaining HIDING THE ELEPHANT, in which you will learn how magicians, each building upon the creativity of their predecessors, gradually advanced their art to the point at which they could make an elephant disappear – and you’ll discover how it’s done.)

 Hmmm.
 How it’s done.
 Mr. Jay would surely despise the oncoming paragraph, but this isn’t his blog, so I get to indulge myself.
 As ON THE STEM broke for intermission, a young man walked up to me and said he worked for Ricky Jay.
 Would I mind if Ricky used my wedding ring in an illusion in the second act?
 It’d be perfectly safe, and I’d get it back unharmed.
 Duh, sure!
 “Ricky’s going to ask for a volunteer to loan him a wedding ring.
 Just raise your hand, and he’ll call on you.”
 He did, I did, he did (after surveying the other volunteers for a moment to sell the “randomness”), and before long my wedding ring disappeared, then slowly emerged a little later from inside one of those Victorian mechanical flowering-tree contraptions!
-That was the effect.
-But Linda and I had some clues, since we were the only ones outside the magician’s team who knew I was a spontaneously-selected audience plant.
+That “ta-da” moment is called the effect.
+But Linda and I had some clues, since we were the only ones outside the magic team who knew I was a spontaneously-selected audience plant, the product of what magicians call “pre-show work.”
 (It occurred to me later that had this been one of those tricks where the magician asks, “Have you and I ever met?” the honest answer would have to be, “No.” I wonder how many times that little exchange has played me for a sucker!)
 Here’s what I think actually happened in our real, physics-based world, the one in which there’s no such thing as magic (this mundane part is called the method).
 At the halftime break, the assistant looked around for a man wearing a simple gold wedding band of a certain thickness, a fairly common ring identical to the one which, unknown to us all, was already stuffed inside the mechanical tree.
 He noticed the perfect candidate on my finger.
 Bingo.
 When I handed Ricky Jay my ring, he palmed it expertly (making it “disappear” for the audience and giving them a snicker at my expense as he looked stricken for a second), grandly narrated the flowering tree-machine’s elaborate history, and finally plucked “my ring” from inside it.
 Once again, his absolutely impenetrable sleight-of-hand skills switched the prop ring with the previously palmed ring (i.e., mine), thus he could hand my real ring back down to me.
 The trick was simple: it required only two very skillful “close-up” moves, just like Tom Mullica’s.
 (And the rest of the audience, which didn’t know I’d been hand-picked, couldn’t even piece it together that far.)
 But the payoff was this beautiful effect which, in truth, had nothing to do with my ring, which had simply been used as misdirection.
 And though the method – for I’m almost positive I’ve just revealed it to you – might have been slightly translucent for me and me only, it didn’t diminish the magician’s wonder-full, and genuine, powers of manipulation, demonstrated twice.
 Sleight of hand isn’t something you can simply cover with verbal patter: it’s an art, not a skill, and it’s for real, proficiency requiring as many hundreds of hours of practice as does the violin.

 Having a ball with the stuffiness of magic secrecy are my other two favorites, Penn & Teller.
 I’ve seen them on Broadway a few times, and at their theater at the Rio in Las Vegas.
 In fact, I see them whenever I can.
 Their act is mostly magic and other carny stuff (juggling, fire eating), a bit of comedy, but tossed together like a salad.
 When they get it right, you’re unnerved as if you’re watching a horror movie, then there’s a release as Teller escapes the latest Grand Guignol nemesis, like a row of spring-loaded bear traps, or the sharp spikes above which he’s been hanging upside down, or the water chamber inside which he’s been “holding his breath” longer than humanly possible.
 Before you applaud, your immediate reaction is relieved laughter.

 They work in matching three-piece suits – containing many handy pockets to hide stuff in – and Teller rarely speaks.
 They love to perform a classic trick in full view: for example, the centuries-old “cups and balls” manipulation, only with transparent cups; or a jazzed-up “body-parts” illusion (that’s how you saw a lady in half) using cutout blocks and triangles, and precise musical cues, once for the effect and a second time, with see-through props, for the method (which is physically strenuous and gets just as big a hand: whew!).
 In their show THE REFRIGERATOR TOUR, they performed an illusion called “By Buddha, This Duck Is Immortal.”
 The effect: Penn displays a live duck and stuffs it inside a paper bag.
 He sets it on a table and a heavy anvil falls on the bag, presumably crushing the duck.
 He opens the bag, it’s full of feathers, but the duck is gone.
 I forgot to mention that meanwhile, on the other side of the stage, Teller is pushing a shopping cart into a light stand, causing a muffled POP and sparks.
 Obviously, this is meant to distract us.
 So the boys repeated the same illusion, at half speed, and told us to watch carefully.
 The same patter, moves, everything.
 That anvil was still about to crush that poor duck, only slower.
-Finally, Penn gave us the reveal on a third run through.
+Finally, Penn gave us the method on a third run through.
 At the precise moment when the light stand started to pop and spark, Penn yelled “HEY!” and showed us a simple switch, one foot into the wings, for a second bag with no duck, just feathers.
 He and his assistant had practiced the move so well that not only didn’t he break stride, the switch was absolutely invisible, even at half speed.
 He had to waggle the bag overdramatically to make us notice it!
 Once again, knowing the very simple secret didn’t detract from our appreciation.
 On the contrary: we got a look into how hard this stuff is to pull off!

 I guess I’m just lucky, but I had a personal experience with Penn & Teller too.
 I took some friends of mine to see them on Broadway, and at intermission Penn walked the aisles with a large glass wine jug in his hand, the kind that often contains Gallo Hearty Burgundy.
 It was sealed and empty, except for a folded piece of paper inside.
 He handed the jug to my friend and told him to hold it, keep it safe, don’t let it out of your sight, and whatever you do, don’t open it.
 A few minutes later, just into the second act, they brought my friend up with the jug.
-He’d never before set foot in a Broadway theater, and now he was on stage!
+He’d never before set foot inside a Broadway theater, and now he was on the frickin stage!

 I’ll give you the effect first.
 Penn & Teller select a random verse from the Bible.
 “Rev. Cecil” (for that’s my friend’s name), having sat on a throne and hugged the jug through the whole randomizing part, reads the verse out loud.
 He leaves the throne, joins Teller, and hands him the wine jug.
 Teller smashes the jug on a table with a hammer.
 On the paper inside the jug, which my friend has been assiduously protecting for half an hour, is written the just-selected random Bible verse!